superduper-io/superduper/docs/content/apply_api/plugin.md

 Initialization and installation

-- During plugin initialization, Superduper loads the component’s Python module or package into `sys.modules`, allowing subsequent use of native import statements for plugin utilization.
+- During plugin initialization, `superduper` loads the component’s Python module or package into `sys.modules`, allowing subsequent use of native import statements for plugin utilization.
 - If the plugin package includes a `requirements.txt`, dependencies are installed prior to loading the Python code.
 - The plugin is installed only once per process; if it detects that the same plugin has already been installed in the current runtime, the installation is skipped.

 Usage

-- When exported locally, the plugin component saves all necessary dependency files for the plugins into the Superduper package, allowing for sharing to different locations.
+- When exported locally, the plugin component saves all necessary dependency files for the plugins into the `superduper` package, allowing for sharing to different locations.
 - When executing `db.apply(plugin)`, the necessary Python dependency environment files for the plugin are saved in the artifact_store.
 During `db.load("plugin", "plugin_identifier")`, these files are downloaded to the local `~/.superduper/plugin/` directory, followed by the initialization and installation of the plugin.
 - As a sub-component, Superduper’s encode and decode logic ensures that the plugin is loaded prior to the parent component to maintain dependency integrity.